SQ-WARE/Documentation/docs/rewards.md

 ---
 title: Recognition System
-description: Learn how the SQWARE Recognition System works: on Minecraft servers you earn Points hourly and via achievements; Points may be convertible to SQ Tokens (a governance token) when available.
-Some non-Minecraft games may award SQ directly.
+description: Learn how the SQWARE Recognition System works: across all games you earn Points hourly and via achievements; Points may be exchangeable for the Token when available.
+The token is used for governance rights and platform use only.
 ---

 # Recognition System